khashberger/RedBluff/README.md

-Code for original 3D terrain model found at:  https://www.geodose.com/2019/09/3d-terrain-modelling-in-python.html
+Code for original 3D terrain model based off '3D terrain modeling in python' published by geodose.
+This is found at https://www.geodose.com/2019/09/3d-terrain-modelling-in-python.html

 Eventually I will add in the python script.
 For now this is where I am organizing my CSVs.